Council Budget 2021-22

 Strongly object to 3 wk green bin collection.
 What does Wirral Council propose to do about biological waste?
 There are many residents who look after a loved one at home (saving NHS millions of pounds) & have several bins that cater for this.
 It is madness to propose such a scheme.
 It would result in an exponential plague of rats, maggots, flies, filthy stench & fly tipping across the borough & a major hazard to health.
 Council should be flying the flag for Wirral not setting it back to Mediaeval times!!!

-JCR over 3 years ago
+JCR almost 4 years ago

 Do not close the Williamson gallery.
 Access to art should be free and easily available to all.
 Its collection is of a massive importance as a record of local history and culture.

-Mike Iron over 3 years ago
+Mike Iron almost 4 years ago

 Given how severe the fly tipping issue is (both furniture and household waste), what a frankly stupid idea to reduce bin collections.
 Last week I got another angry letter telling me how bad the fly tipping is, with photos of bags of rubbish up against the wall, admonishingly telling me how much it costs to contract a company to clean it up - and they want to save money by cutting bin collections.
 If nothing else, it is consistent with the Council's history of cutting its nose to spite its face.

-mitchellsomething over 3 years ago
+mitchellsomething almost 4 years ago

 I am disappointed that there is no space to leave comments.
 As said elsewhere some of the questions need a nuanced response.
 It’s not possible to say yes to cutting or merging a service when the impact is not made clear.
 Generally I would say